-At the time of application, each co-PI must have one of the following designations:
+Awardees must have one of the following designations:

-- U.S. citizen - Permanent resident - Pending permanent resident.
-Applicant must have applied for permanent residency and have filed form I-485 with the U.S. Citizenship and Immigration Services and have received authorization to legally remain in the U.S. (having filed an Application for Employment form I-765) - E-3 Visa specialty occupation worker - H1-B Visa temporary worker in a specialty occupation - F-1 Student Visa temporary worker in a specialty occupation - J-1 Visa exchange visitor - O-1 Visa temporary worker with extraordinary abilities in the sciences - TN Visa NAFTA Professional - G-4 Visa family member of employee of international organizations and NATO
+- U.S. citizen - Permanent resident - Pending permanent resident (must have filed Form I-485 for permanent resident status and obtained an I-797C Notice of Action that the application has been received by USCIS and case is pending) - E-3 Visa specialty occupation worker - G-4 Visa family member of an international organization employee - H1-B Visa temporary worker in a specialty occupation - J-1 Visa exchange visitor (for non-training awards, you must have obtained an H-1B or equivalent by the award activation date) - O-1 Visa temporary worker with extraordinary abilities in the sciences - TN Visa NAFTA Professional - DACA Deferred Action for Childhood Arrivals

-Awardee must meet the designation throughout the duration of the award.
+One of the designations listed above must be maintained throughout the duration of the award.